fanhongtao/JDK/demo/management/MemoryMonitor/README.txt

 command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java 2 SDK.
+If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SDK.